GeorgesOatesLarsen/WebModLoader/docs/DesignSpec.md

 The Operation Manager can either produce the full report, or can produce a filtered report given a list of desired artifact types.

+TODO: Update this to reflect that artifacts are named Each operation has a set of named artifacts in it

 All artifacts may have an optional parameter: Direct References.
 This parameter should ONLY be used for debugging purposes, in situations where it is necessary to acquire references to